420Integrated/ethjs-util/README.md

 ## Guides

-You'll find more detailed information on using `ethjs-util` and tailoring it to your needs in our guides:
+You'll find more detailed information on using `fourtwozerojs-util` and tailoring it to your needs in our guides:

 - [User guide](docs/user-guide.md) - Usage, configuration, FAQ and complementary tools.
-- [Developer guide](docs/developer-guide.md) - Contributing to `ethjs-util` and writing your own code and coverage.
+- [Developer guide](docs/developer-guide.md) - Contributing to `fourtwozerojs-util` and writing your own code and coverage.

 ## Help out